Binary dynamics from Einstein-Maxwell theory at second post-Newtonian order using effective field theory: Introduction

-In this paper, we calculate the Lagrangian for Einstein-Maxwell action up to 2PN order using EFT with NRG fields.
-We recover the Coulomb potential using a single diagram then reproduce the 1PN order Lagrangian which requires only 6 diagrams to be computed and agrees with the known result \cite{Patil:2020dme, Khalil:2018aaj}.
-At 1PN order, we encounter a 1-loop integral which we solve using a master formula Eq.~\ref{eq:1loop}.
-At 2 PN order, we find there are 20 diagrams which have 1-loop and 26 diagrams which have 2-loop contributing.
-At 2-loops, We encounter that some of the integral going to infinity, which we take care of by using standard dimensional regularisation technique.
-We demonstrate how the EFT with NRG fields can be used to efficiently compute conservative binary dynamics with charge at high precision in the PN expansion.\\
+In this paper, we calculate the Lagrangian for the Einstein-Maxwell action up to 2PN order using EFT with NRG fields.
+We recover the Coulomb potential using a single diagram and reproduce the 1PN order Lagrangian, which requires computing only four diagrams and agrees with the known results \cite{Patil:2020dme, Khalil:2018aaj}.
+At 1PN order, we encounter a one-loop integral, which we solve using a master formula (Eq.~\ref{eq:1loop}).
+At 2PN order, we find 16 diagrams contributing at one-loop and 21 diagrams contributing at two-loop.
+At two-loop, we encounter integrals that diverge, which we handle using standard dimensional regularization techniques.
+We demonstrate how the EFT with NRG fields can be used to efficiently compute conservative binary dynamics with charge at high precision in the PN expansion.

 This paper is organized as follows.
-In Sec.~\ref{sec:Point Particle Action} we expand the non-charged point particle action up to 2PN order and derive the Feynman rules for NGR fields couplings to worldlines, and in Sec.~\ref{sec:Charged Particle Action} we do the same with charge included.
-In Sec.~\ref{sec:Einstein-Hilbert} we write the Einstein-Hilbert action up to 2PN order with a gauge fixing term and derive its propagators and self-gravitational vertices; in Sec.~\ref{sec:Maxwell} we again introduce charges.
-In Sec.~\ref{subsection:powercounting}, we explain the terms that will contribute to 2PN order and relevant Feynman diagrams.
-Next, in Sec.~\ref{section:coulomb}, we compute the Coulomb potential using the Feynman rules we have obtained.
-In Sec.~\ref{sec:1PN}, we calculate the relevant 1PN order Feynman diagram, and summarize the Lagrangian.
-In Sec.~\ref{sec:2PN} we calculate the 2PN order Feynman diagrams, and summarize the Lagrangian.
-In Sec.~\ref{sec:results} we show the Lagrangian up to 2PN order and discuss various aspects of it.
-A summary and conclusions are given in Sec.~\ref{sec:conclusions}, along with future directions.
-Appendix~\ref{sec:appendix} contains a short compilation of useful formulas.\\
+In Sec. \ref{sec:Point Particle Action}, we expand the non-charged point particle action up to 2PN order and derive the Feynman rules for NRG fields coupling to worldlines.
+In Sec. \ref{sec:Charged Particle Action}, we do the same with charges included.
+In Sec. \ref{sec:Einstein-Hilbert}, we present the Einstein-Hilbert action up to 2PN order with a gauge-fixing term and derive its propagators and self-gravitational vertices.
+In Sec. \ref{sec:Maxwell}, we again introduce charges.
+In Sec. \ref{subsection:powercounting}, we explain the terms that will contribute to 2PN order and identify the relevant Feynman diagrams.
+Next, in Sec. \ref{section:coulomb}, we compute the Coulomb potential using the Feynman rules we have obtained.
+In Sec. \ref{sec:1PN}, we calculate the relevant 1PN order Feynman diagrams and summarize the Lagrangian.
+In Sec. \ref{sec:2PN}, we calculate the 2PN order Feynman diagrams and summarize the Lagrangian.
+In Sec. \ref{sec:results}, we present the Lagrangian up to 2PN order and discuss various aspects of it.
+A summary and conclusions are given in Sec. \ref{sec:conclusions}, along with future directions.
+Appendix~\ref{sec:appendix} contains a short compilation of useful formulas.